Skip to contents

 Deconvolution

-Then you can use the new model for SE deconvolution by specifying the W parameter:
+Users can train an NMF model for SE deconvolution following the tutorial above.
+After that, the new model can be used for SE deconvolution by specifying the W parameter:

 Visualizing SE abundances across samples